Sir Salimullah Medical College

-Sir Salimullah Medical College (SSMC) is a public medical college in Dhaka, Bangladesh.
-The medical college has been producing quality physicians, eminent researchers and health policy makers who are currently working in different medical sectors at home and abroad.
-It includes Mitford Hospital, which is the oldest hospital in the country and one of the earliest hospitals in this subcontinent from where the evolution of medical education started.
-Mitford Hospital Established in 1857.
+Sir Salimullah Medical College (SSMC), commonly known as Mitford, is a public medical college in Dhaka, Bangladesh.
+Founded in 1875, it is the oldest medical school in Bangladesh.
+It includes Mitford Hospital, which is the oldest hospital in the country and one of the earliest hospitals in the Indian subcontinent from where evolution of medical education started in the region.